Flag of Massachusetts: History

-The flag of the Commonwealth of Massachusetts is the flag of Massachusetts.
-It has been represented by official but limited-purpose flags since 1676, though until 1908 it had no state flag per se to represent its government.
+The Commonwealth of Massachusetts has been represented by official but limited-purpose flags since 1676, though until 1908, it had no state flag to represent its government.
 A variant of the white flag with blue seal was carried by each of the Massachusetts volunteer regiments during the American Civil War alongside the National Colors.
 An exception were the two "Irish regiments" (the 9th and 28th Volunteers), each of which was permitted to carry an alternative green flag with a harp symbol.